What is a Payment Gateway?

-A payment gateway authorizes the payment by credit cards for online retailers, brick and click stores, traditional stores, and for ecommerce ventures.
+A payment gateway is a technology that authorizes the payment by credit cards for online retailers, brick and click stores, traditional stores, and for ecommerce businesses.
 The payment gateway protects the details on a credit card by encrypting the sensitive information it holds.
 This process ensures that personal private details are passed securely between the customer and the merchant.

 A payment gateway is part of the “magic” that occurs in the background when a credit or debit card transaction takes place.
 By sending information securely between the website and credit card network for processing and then returning transaction details from the payment network back to the website it is a primary component that enables ecommerce to function.

 If you have a website and are interested in accepting credit card payments either online or through a mobile device you will need a payment gateway.
 It is the bridge between your product sales and your customer.

 A payment gateway is the essential technology that keeps your customer’s payment data safe, and relays data to you.

 Now that you understand the basics, let’s explore how this technology works:

 Step 1: The customer selects the service or product they want to purchase and enters the checkout page.
 You might offer various payment options here.
 Some of the payment solutions available include:

 - Hosted payment page: where customers are directed to another page when they’re ready to enter their transaction data.

 - Server-to-server integrations: Where you can request payment information on the same page using the right payment system.